ucdavis/hpccf-docs/docs/hive/index.md

 Rates for Hive can be found [here](https://hpc.ucdavis.edu/rates#hive).

-For purchases and inquiries, please contact `help@ucdavis.edu`.
+For purchases and inquiries, please contact `hpc-help@ucdavis.edu`.